SuperOfficeDocs/crmscript/docs/api-reference/classes/Message/send.md

 * Merge with reply template in the settings of the submitted category ID.

-* Using the given subject, and a given heading for the body part - the body heading may be empty for no heading, or null for default heading (same as not using this parameter).
+* Using the given subject, and a given heading for the body part* the body heading may be empty for no heading, or null for default heading (same as not using this parameter).

 Returns true if everything is OK, otherwise false.